 Tickets now available!

 This event is run concurrently with Lindy on the Rocks, and the Hot Night Fusion Weekend, two events focused on dance.
 An All Access Pass will include dance workshops in swing, blues, tango, and street dance.
-The All Access Pass starts at $170 for the full weekend, and includes all Denver Jazz Festival sessions.
+The All Access Pass ranges from $139-$239 for the full weekend and it is a Fusion Class pay-what-you-can community support system.
+Your All Access Pass includes all Denver Jazz Festival sessions.

 The All Music and Dances Pass will include all music sessions and dances, but WILL NOT include dance classes.
-The All Music and Dances Pass will be $120 for earlybird sales.
+The All Music and Dances Pass will be $120 starting July 1st.

 This event is produced by Denver based non-profit CMDance.